Skip to content ↓

 Here is a PDF to look at the different methods you could use.
 SPELLING STRATEGIES

-Term 2 spelling overview - Term 2
+Term 4 spelling overview -

 Reading (daily)